HasnainT/GithubApi/README.md

-This application is used to fetch the user's details and its followers from github library.
+This application fetchs the user's details and its followers from github Api.

-Details of user shown:
+Inofrmation about user shown:

 1)Email